 1. Deductive reasoning:

-Deductive reasoning is a logical process that involves drawing a specific conclusion based on a set of premises or assumptions.
-It begins with a general statement or premise and then draws a logically necessary conclusion based on that premise.
+Deductive reasoning is a system of logic that uses truth premises or assumptions and attempts to draw a specific conclusion from the given premises or assumptions.
+It begins with a general statement or premise, then proceeds to draw logically necessary conclusions based on that premise.

-For example, “All men are mortal.
+For instance, “All men are mortal.
 John is a man.
 Therefore, John is mortal.”
-Deductive reasoning is used in many fields, including mathematics, philosophy, and science, to arrive at logical conclusions and test hypotheses.
+Deductive reasoning is applied in various fields, such as mathematics, philosophy, and science, to come up with logical conclusions and test hypotheses.
+It is an integral part of complex reasoning meaning, which is the process of analyzing information systematically to come up with valid conclusions.

 2. Inductive reasoning

-For example, if every apple a person has ever tasted has been sweet, they may conclude that all apples are sweet.
-Inductive reasoning is commonly used in scientific research and data analysis.
+For instance, if every apple a person has ever tasted has been sweet, they may conclude that all apples are sweet.
+Inductive reasoning is very common in scientific research and data analysis.
+It is particularly useful when dealing with complex reasoning problems, where patterns and trends must be identified from limited data.

 3. Analogical Reasoning:

-This type of reasoning involves drawing similarities between two or more things or situations – exemplars or domains – to form a conclusion or make a prediction.
+This kind of reasoning draws similarities between two or more things or situations – examples or domains – to form a conclusion or make a prediction.

 Examples: He is as strong as an ox.
 She is as busy as a bee.